iQuerz/iQScript/README.md

 *Simulates arrow keys while holding down the semicolon.
 Useful when your hands are on the homerow position.*

 - **Auto Update**:
-*Checks for updates on startup and offers to update the script for you, automagically* - **not supported for 2.0 yet**
+*Checks for updates regularly and offers to download the new version installer*

-## Current Version: 2.1
+## Current Version: 2.2
-Added shift and ctrl modifiers to "Alt + 8, 9 or 0" feature.
-Installer is now packed into one `.exe`.
+Bugfixes.
+Small QOL changes.
+Hosting migrated away from GH LFS.

 ## Version History:
+**v2.1**: (Added shift and ctrl modifiers to "Alt + 8, 9 or 0" feature.
+Installer is now packed into one `.exe`.)
 **v2.0**: (Performance tweaks.
 Added CapsLock floating indicator and NumPad homerow.
 Easy setup with configurator tool.)
 **v1.7**: (Small bugfixes, code readability tweak and removal of some legacy classes.)
 **v1.6**: (Added support for automatic updates.)